dujanhung/evtsbx-api-doc/json/block.md

 <code>String</code>
 </td></tr></table>

+MOD block UUID.

+>[!IMPORTANT]
-MOD block UUID, must be unique among others from inside and outside.
+>this value must be unique among others from inside the `info.json` and other ones.

 ___